pemellquist/idmlight/README.md

 Design Overview
 -----------------
 IDMLight is implemented in Java and uses an SQL database to persist the IDM model.
 The reference implementation uses SQLite but any compatible Java JBDC SQL database may also be used.
-Openidm can be run in any Java runtime environment but the reference implementation allows building a debian package which can be depolyed as a Linux service. idmlight is a stand-alone REST service which listens for REST requests on its own https port.
+IDMLight can be run in any Java runtime environment but the reference implementation allows building a debian package which can be depolyed as a Linux service.
+IDMLight is a stand-alone REST service which listens for REST requests on its own https port.
 Https is used for privacy when making REST requests allowing command line or GUI access.
 The keystore file provided is self signed but can be replaced with any properly signed keystore of your choosing.
 A configuration file, **idmlight.config**, allows defining a number of run time settings of idmlight including security settings and the specific JDBC driver to be used.<br>

-There are three main REST resources projected through the idmlight REST API.
+There are three main REST resources projected through the IDMLight REST API.
 They are ..<br>
 **1. Domain** A domain is a top level container for collecting users.
 E.g. this might be an organization's name like 'sales', 'R&D', or the name of a company like 'WidgetCo'.<br>

 **2. User** A user defines an entity which has a name and set of properties such as contact, email address and name.
 A user may belong to more than one entity.
 For example, user Joe may belong to both domain 'sales' and 'R&D' while user Tom may only belong to 'R&D'.

-**3.Role** A role is a defined role name which idmlight allows to be defined as any value but once defined can be associated with a domain and user.
+**3.Role** A role is a defined role name which IDMLight allows to be defined as any value but once defined can be associated with a domain and user.
 This association is termed as a 'grant'.
 For example, if we define a role of 'admin' we can then define a grant of domain 'R&D',user 'Joe' and role 'admin'.<br>

 The **api.md** file has details on the actual APIs and examples.<br>

-Getting and building idmlight
+Getting and building IDMLight
 ------------------
 1) Get your Operationg system(Ubuntu OS, 12.04 64 bit bit OS is recommended)<br/>
 Other OSs are possible but these instructions assume Debian packages for installing all dependencies.

-2) Install idmlight sources, clone these from github repo.
+2) Install IDMLight sources, clone these from github repo.
 This assumes that you already have the git client installed.<br/>
 **$ git clone https://github.com/pemellquist/idmlight.git <your local dorectory>**

 3) Install maven, needed to building.
 Maven2 has been verified to work, new versions may also work.<br/>